-About an hour later, most of it on tracks, we came out of the forest and climbed a hillside full of wheat before dropping into the hamlet of Chasnay, a pretty little place on a stream.
+About an hour later, most of it spent on tracks, we came out of the forest and climbed a hillside full of wheat, before dropping into the hamlet of Chasnay, a picturesque little place on a stream.

-This was where we had hoped to find a bar, but it was either dead or resting, so we kept going along the GR.
+This was where we had hoped to find a bar, but it was either dead or resting (we could not decide which), so we kept going along the GR.

-At the top of the houses, a sandy wheel track curved into the valley, and on the opposite slope there were squares of vines like corduroy carpets among the pasture, green on green.
+At the top of the houses, a sandy wheel track curved into the valley.
+On the opposite side there were patches of vines like corduroy carpets among the pasture, green on green.

-The floor of the valley was a great sweep of mown wheat, and behind us the forest loomed.
+The floor of the valley was a great sweep of mown wheat, and on our side the forest loomed.

-We entered this forest at the head of the valley and were very grateful for the GR marks, as the path was sometimes obliterated by fallen branches.
+We entered this forest at the head of the valley and were very grateful for the GR marks, as the path was often obstructed by fallen branches.

 At one such blockage we met a man struggling downhill over a mass of vegetation, with his bike held aloft.